Nagamany

 refrigeration system used in cooling and the conditions for

-same cooling load of approximately 3.25 kW.
-The notable difference
+the same cooling load of approximately 3.25 kW.
+The notable

-is the pressure ranges between approximately 1 and 6.3 kPa versus
+difference is the pressure ranges between approximately 1 and

-energy storage 14 necessary to provide the heat energy to
+thermal energy storage 14 necessary to provide the heat energy

-evaporation chamber 16.
-Solving Equation 8 by trial and error so
+to evaporation chamber 16.
+Solving Equation 8 by trial and error

 period would be within approximately ±0.01° C., the volume of